Malachov/mypythontools/README.md

 If you are not sure whether structure of your app will work with this code, check `project-starter` on github in content folder.

-Paths are infered, but if you have atypical structure or have more projects in cwd, use `mypythontools.paths.set_paths()` with path arguments.
+Paths are infered, but if you have atypical structure or have more projects in cwd, setup necessary paths in paths module.

 There is also some extra stuff, that is not bundled via PyPI (cookiecutter, CSS for readthedocs etc.), such a content is under the Content topic.